 The auditor arranges a meeting with the audited entity to discuss the preliminary scope and objectives and obtain key contacts.
-The auditor will use the Project Initiation Memo to facilitate the meeting.
+The auditor will use the Project Initiation Memo Template 2.03-G to facilitate the meeting.
 This is the first and last time the Project Initiation Memo is mentioned.
-If we start with the memo, it must have been created in another step,
+If we start with the memo, it must have been created in another step.
+The auditor will use the External Kickoff Meeting Agenda Template 2.03-H to facilitate the meeting.